SovereignCloudStack/website/_i18n/en/_posts/blog/2023-11-10-confidential-computing-in-digital-sovereign-environments.md

 This execution model helps to separate duties between a tenant and a platform owner that do not belong to the same organization - a model all too common in public cloud computing.
 Going one step further, typical Confidential Computing implementations also allow any external party to get a cryptographic proof of a TEE's content at runtime via a remote attestation mechanism.
 In such a case a challenged TEE's CPU would reply with a signed current measurement (hash) of the TEE's memory map as well as a patch level indicator for the underlying server platform's critical firmware, allowing the relying party to validate these values against expectations before sharing secrets with the TEE.

-Overall, Confidential Computing when implemented well can be utilized to enforce compliance needs and as such helps to amplify the sovereignty posture of digital services based on it.
+Overall, Confidential Computing, when implemented well, can be utilized to enforce compliance needs and, as such, helps to amplify the sovereignty posture of digital services based on it.

 ## Technology explained